Copenhagen School (linguistics): The glossematic school

+Acta Linguistica Hafniensia

+Acta Linguistica Hafniensia is an academic journal run in collaboration with the Linguistic Circle of Copenhagen.
+It was started in 1939 by Viggo Brøndal and Louis Hjelmslev and originally focused on structural linguistics.
+Editors have included Peter Harder, Hartmut Haberland and Lars Heltoft.

 Danish functional linguistics

 The school of Danish functional linguistics (DFL) was developed in an attempt to combine modern functional grammar and cognitive linguistics with the best ideas and concepts of the earlier structuralist school.
 Like Hjelmslev and Saussure, the approach insists on the basic structural division of communication in planes of content and expression.
-Like Simon Dik and functionalist grammarians, Danish functionalists also insist that language is fundamentally a means of communication between humans and is best understood and analysed through its communicative function.
+Like Simon Dik and other functionalist grammarians, Danish functionalists also insist that language is—most fundamentally—a means of communication between humans, and is hence best understood and analysed through its communicative function.

 When analysing linguistic utterances, the content and expression planes are analysed separately, with the expression plane being analysed through traditional structural methods and the content plane being analysed mostly through methods from semantics and pragmatics.
 However, it is assumed that structures on the expression plane mirror structures on the content plane.
-This can be seen in the parallelism between the structure of Danish sentences as described by the structural syntactic model of Paul Diderichsen dividing utterances into three basic fields: a foundation field, a nexus field and a content field; and the pragmatic structure of utterances that often uses the foundation field for discourse pragmatic functions, the nexus field for illocutionary functions and the content field for the linguistic message.
-Danish functionalists assume that an utterance is not to be analysed from the minimal units and up, but rather from the maximal units and down, because speakers begin the construction of utterances by choosing what to say in a given situation, then by choosing the words to use and finally by building the sentence by means of sounds.
+This can be seen in the parallelism between, (a), the syntactic structure of sentences as described by the Diderichsen model, which divides utterances into a foundation field (sentence theme), a nexus field (the finite verb and its arguments/modifiers), and a content field (non-finite verb and object thereof); and, (b), the pragmatic structure of utterances, which may often be analysed as comprising a foundation field (for discourse-pragmatic functions), a nexus field (for illocutionary functions), and a content field (for the linguistic message).

+Danish functionalists assume that an utterance is not to be analysed from the minimal units and up, but rather from the maximal units and down, because this best reflects the way that speakers construct utterances: by first choosing what to say in a given situation; then by choosing which words to use; and, finally, by speaking aloud the corresponding sounds.

-An example of a two planed analysis is given below in the analysis of the utterance "The book hasn't been read by anyone for a while".
-The Expression plane consists of "the book" which is a noun phrase with a determiner, a finite verb with a negational adverb "hasn't", and a passive verbal phrase "been read" with an agent "by anyone" and a time adverb "for a while".
-On the content plane "the book" has the function of topic of the utterance, that which the sentence is about and which links it to the larger discourse, the function of "hasn't" is to state the illocutionary force of the declarative utterance, and the predicate is the message "hasn't been read by anyone for a while" which is intended to be communicated.
+An example of a two-planed analysis is given below, as applied to the utterance "The book hasn't been read by anyone for a while."
+On the content plane, the utterance consists of: the topic (in this case, "the book")—that which the sentence is about, and which links it to the larger discourse; the declarative illocutionary force of the utterance (conveyed, here, by "hasn't"); and the predicate ("hasn't been read by anyone for a while"), which is the message to be communicated.
+On the expression plane, the elements comprising the sentence are characterized as being: "the book", a noun phrase with a determiner; "hasn't", a finite verb with a negational adverb; and a passive verbal phrase—"been read"—with an agent, "by anyone", and a time adverb, "for a while".